CBeerta/Bliss/README.md

 * Keyboard Nav needs work.
 We need to make sure a loadNext event loads enough content to allow scrolling to the next item.
 Maybe we can trick with padding here?
 * Expire of the simplepie cache
-* For the gallery there needs to be a way to go from picture to post somehow.
-SimplePie makes this incredible hard though.
-We can go to feed now atleast, maybe the step to a single item is more possible then.
 * Search? (this is probably where i will regret most that i chose not to use a database)
 * Should probably cache `Reader::filelist()`. it goes over every file on every reload.
 For now though, the fs-cache does a good job.
-* Export all feeds to OPML, export images from gallery
+Caching after fetch seems best for this.

 # BUGS